Stay Fit as You Mature

 No matter how busy you are, there are ways to fit in 30 minutes or more of physical activity each day:

-- Spread exercise throughout the day, rather than doing it all at once.
+- Spread exercise throughout your day, rather than doing it all at once.

 - Set aside time to be active.
 For instance, make it part of your daily routine to walk after breakfast or dinner.